Ready to renovate your kitchen?

 Where do you and your household like to eat your meals?
 Perhaps you prefer to eat breakfast or lunch at a kitchen island or breakfast bar with bar stools.
 The kitchen island/breakfast bar is ideal for busy mornings for a quick breakfast before dashing out the door and is also where children can draw or play while parents cook.

 Integrated seating such as a padded banquette nook is another relaxed option and saves space in smaller kitchens.
 Speak to your kitchen designer about if this option is right for your needs and will suit your space and layout.

-If you’re part of a family with young children, parents will need to be able to keep an eye on them while meal preparation is underway.
-Fortunately, today’s kitchen layouts allow this.
-Having a nook or corner in the kitchen where children can do homework as adults prepare meals is very helpful, as supervision is close by, and ensures that children are safe while online.
+If your family has young children, as parents you’ll need to be able to keep an eye on them while meal preparation is underway.
+Fortunately, today’s kitchen layouts easily allow this.
+Having a nook or corner in the kitchen where children can do homework as adults prepare meals is very helpful, as supervision is close by, and ensures that children are safe (particularly while online).

 Even if there aren’t children in the home, these computer nooks are also the perfect area for quickly checking online recipes, streaming music while cooking or paying bills.

 You’ll also want to consider your kitchen storage requirements.
 For everything in your kitchen, from toothpicks to large pans, you’ll want to consider efficient and effective storage early in your planning process!
 Modern kitchen designs provide plenty of storage options, from custom cabinets, wide and deep drawers, to dividers which help you separate your draw contents, and more.

 Many new kitchens also include enclosed garbage and recycling bins, reducing wasted floor space and minimising bad odours through the kitchen.
 These can be contained within the kitchen island or the main cabinetry, depending on space and personal preference.